 f1.
-The Gross Expense Ratio does not include fee waivers or expense reimbursements For more information about this investment option, call which result in lower actual cost to the investor.
+The Gross Expense Ratio does not include fee waivers or expense reimbursements which result in lower actual cost to the investor.
 The Net Expense Ratio represents the effect of a fee waiver and/or expense reimbursement and is subject to change.
+For more information about this investment option, call your plan's toll-free participant service line or visit www.jhrps.com for a prospectus.
+Investors are asked to